Xing Hua Mixed-Use Development

 One of the key reasons Freshy's Store had to close is that it was not properly vented for a Type 1 Hood so Freshy's Cafe could be moved into the same space with the store.
 I have now been told by another local retailer that he may need to close for the same reason.
 All new retail space in Town Center should be required to come with proper venting for Type 1 Hoods.
 Without proper venting, new retail space in Town Center is worthless.
 All new development must be required to properly vent their retail spaces so they can be used as eateries as well as gyms.
 Putting this venting in during construction is quite cheap.
 Putting it in after the fact costs the retail owner $100,000.

-JimEanes about 4 years ago
+JimEanes over 4 years ago

 characters left